derekphilipau/derekau-gatsby-novela/content/posts/2019-06-07-this-vessel-does-not-exist/index.md

 ---
-title: This  vessel does not exist.
+title: "This  vessel does not exist."
-author: Derek Au
+author: "Derek Au"
 date: 2019-06-07
-hero:
+hero: ./images/announce.jpg
 excerpt:
 ---